 Most skiers zoom off to the slopes with starry-eyed visions of the perfect vacation.
 But flatlanders can find themselves reeling with nausea on the first couple of days at high elevation ski resorts.
-The effects of altitude can be severe enough to land some in the emergency room.
+And, oh, those Rocky Mountain “splitters” (headaches).
+The effects of altitude can be severe enough to land some people in the emergency room.

-The good news is that you can prevent some of the ill effects of high altitude.
+The good news is that you can prevent many of the ill effects of high altitude.
 The bad news is that you may need to rethink the beginning of your vacation.

 “So many vacationers race off to ski, drink alcohol and sit in hot tubs.
 It’s a recipe for disaster,” said Sue Purvis, a Wilderness Medical Associates instructor and owner of Crested Butte Outdoors.
 Purvis has gone to Mt.
 Everest to teach sherpas how to help their clients acclimatize and served as medical staff for Colorado’s Elk Mountains Grand Traverse ski race.